Brewtarget/brewtarget/dev-doc/database.markdown

 Almost every object has a property called `notes`.
 I could have done some fun `#ifdef` work, but decided instead that I would create TableSchemaConst.h and any constant that was used by more than one object would be defined in there.
 I applied the same rule to shared columns and XML properties.

 Every object has a property called `id`, but the name of the column changes in the database.
 I had to modify the second convention to include the table name, eg, kcolMashType.
 This has left me with some things that break the conventions like `kcolName`.
 There is no easy solution, and so far this one has worked.

+I tried to take some short cuts with things like foreign keys.
+Technically, there is no property on an individual Recipe object that stores the `equipment_id`.
+I had originally tried to just use the kcol for all things, like `kcolRecipeId` and `kcolEquipmentId`.
+Over time, I find it increasingly annoying to remember when I could use something like `kpropMashType` or and I had to use `kcolRecipeId`.
+So I got rid of the confusion.
+Everything has a kcol and a kprop constant, even if they happen to be the same value.
+Please follow this convention, should you be adding a new table.

 ### DatabaseSchema
 This class combines all the TableSchema into one place.
 I am expecting there to be one defined when the database itself is initialized.
 The main intent of this class is to allow me to remove all the bloody hashes, maps, arrays, QLists, QStringLists, etc. that we have developed over time.
 Instead of maintaining those, we will be able to simply ask the DatabaseSchema object for them.